Understanding Data Types and Variables in Python

 • Print the list.

-• Append an element to the list.
+• Append an element.

 • Print the third and fourth elements.